-3661 Develop Adaptive Management Trigger System
+Develop Adaptive Management Trigger System

-3662 An adaptive management trigger system may be developed for implementing the domestic well mitigation 3663 program, which will rely on the monitoring of groundwater for levels and quality at the monitoring 3664 network wells.
-The adaptive management trigger system is a tiered management response to changes in 3665 groundwater elevations.
-These management actions may be developed following the completion of this 3666 GSP to provide a guide for the GSAs to assist domestic well owners if groundwater falls below the depth 3667 of a domestic well due to chronic lowering of groundwater levels.
-Adaptive management trigger systems typically rely on measurable thresholds that when exceeded trigger a management response to attempt to 3668 3669 correct the exceedance.
-It should be noted that any or all corrective actions undertaken by the GSAs are 3670 contingent on funding to the program, which will be developed once the measurable objectives are 3671 exceeded.
+An adaptive management trigger system may be developed for implementing the domestic well mitigation program, which will rely on the monitoring of groundwater for levels and quality at the monitoring network wells.
+The adaptive management trigger system is a tiered management response to changes in groundwater elevations.
+These management actions may be developed following the completion of this GSP to provide a guide for the GSAs to assist domestic well owners if groundwater falls below the depth of a domestic well due to chronic lowering of groundwater levels.
+Adaptive management trigger systems typically rely on measurable thresholds that when exceeded trigger a management response to attempt to correct the exceedance.
+It should be noted that any or all corrective actions undertaken by the GSAs are contingent on funding to the program, which will be developed once the measurable objectives are exceeded.

-3672 Develop Mitigation Measures for Qualifying Wells
+Develop Mitigation Measures for Qualifying Wells

 Mitigation measures will be developed to provide qualifying domestic well users assistance if their well is to go dry related to the chronic lowering of groundwater levels in the Basin.
 The GSAs, BVAC, and local community will determine criteria for domestic wells that qualify for mitigation support from the GSAs and the appropriate timing of mitigation actions.
-At a minimum, the GSAs would initiate the domestic well mitigation program when undesirable results occur in the vicinity of qualifying domestic
+At a minimum, the GSAs would initiate the domestic well mitigation program when undesirable results occur in the vicinity of qualifying domestic wells.
+We

-- wells.
-Mitigation measures can be broken up into short-term and long-term and can range from providing a short-term water supply such as bottled water to funding assistance to drill a new domestic well.
-Some examples of mitigation are listed below and may not represent the final program's mitigation measures: - Providing a short-term mitigation measure while a longer-term mitigation measure is pursued.
+- Providing a short-term mitigation measure while a longer-term mitigation measure is pursued.
 For example, bottled water or a water tank (short-term mitigation measure) while the domestic well user is connected to a nearby water system (long-term mitigation measure).
 This solution would foreseeably work for both water quantity and quality issues. - Facilitating the domestic well user to connect to a nearby water system (long-term mitigation). - Providing funding for lowering a pump, deepening the well, drilling a new well, or an alternative equivalent water supply (such as a surface water source; long-term mitigation). - Reducing or adjusting pumping near the affected domestic well(s) (long-term mitigation).

-3690 Perform Public Outreach and Develop Voluntary Registration Program
+Perform Public Outreach and Develop Voluntary Registration Program